Introduction: Unveiling Autumn in Southern Utah

 What are the best times to experience fall foliage on scenic drives in Southern Utah?

 The best times for fall foliage scenic drives in Southern Utah range from late September to early November.
-High elevations like Cedar Breaks and Kolob Canyons peak late September to early October; mid elevations like Bryce and Zion peak mid-October; lower areas such as Virgin River Valley peak late October to early November .
+High elevations like Cedar Breaks and Kolob Canyons peak late September to early October; mid elevations like Bryce and Zion peak mid-October; lower areas such as Virgin River Valley peak late October to early November.
+Peak fall colors in Utah typically begin in mid-September at higher elevations and wrap up by early October across most of the state.

 Which specific routes or roads offer the most picturesque views of autumn colors in Southern Utah?